MEDICINAL PROPERTIES OF AMARANTH

 The common source of squalene is shark oil, containing 1% of this substance, and this source is the one that gives the name to this oil, since it is derived from the Latin Squalidae, that’s to say, the biological family name of sharks.
 Olive oil and palm oil contain about 0.5-0.8%.

 Scientific studies on anticancer properties of amaranth

 To go further, scientists Theresa J. And Harold L. Smith Newmark, say that the protective or anticarcinogenic effect that is associated with all polyunsaturated oils could be attributed to the increased amount of squalene faced to other saturated fats, a premise supported by other experimental studies in animals.
 Applied both, topical and systemic, squalene has been proved to have anti-cancer effects..
-Vegetable oil of amaranths is the richest vegetal oil in squalene (see properties in the listing above).
+Vegetable oil of amaranths is the richest vegetal oil in squalene (see properties in the listing below).

 Besides squalene, the anticancer effect of beta-sitosterol, a plant sterol (phytosterol) present in many vegetables such as amaranth which also have anticancer properties described.

 In addition, the Laboratory of Proteomics and Gene Expression, Division of Potosinian Molecular Biology Institute of Scientific and Technological Research (IPICYT, Mexico) is investigating a third anticancer component of amaranth.
 Researchers have described the effects of this protein as a regulator of the uncontrolled proliferation of cancer cells.